 |oreadno1 (oreadno1) wrote in willowgileslove,|

 Feedback: Pretty please.
-Constructive criticism is always welcome and appreciated.
-If you want to flame me, well okay; I have cattle prods.
-And chainsaws.
+Constructive criticism is always welcome.
+If you want to flame me, well okay, I have chainsaws.

 Disclaimer: I don't own these characters (if I did Willow would be with Giles where she belongs!); I just hijack them and take them out for a joyride every now and then.
 Also, I have no beta, so any and all mistakes are solely mine.